Senate Independents Scrambling Ahead Of Crucial Pot Vote

 "The situation is volatile and may change yet again.
 However, our assessment at this stage is that we should prepare for an alternative scenario, hence this request, which we do not make lightly."

-Later Wednesday, the secretariat of the independent Senate group sent out a survey asking two basic questions, noting the results with be anonymous.
+Later Wednesday, the secretariat of the independent Senate group sent out a survey asking two basic questions, noting the results would be anonymous.

 1. Will you be present for the vote on Second Reading of C-45 on Thursday, March 22?

-Note: UPDATE: The bill passed second reading in Senate by a vote of 44 to 29 and is headed for more study at committee.